raquentin/raquentin.github.io/content/notes/longest-sequences.md

   - linalg
 ---

 These are a type of [[dynamic-programming|Dynamic Programming]] problem where we're looking for common sequences of subelements within two or more elements.
-Most commonly, chars within a string.[^1]
+Most commonly, chars within a string.

 ## Longest Common Substring
 Given two strings $a_1$, $a_2$, return the largest substring present in both.